The Computational Complexity of Counting Linear Regions in ReLU Neural Networks: Introduction

 \subsection{Related work}

 \citet{huchette2023deep} survey polyhedral methods for deep learning, also treating the study of linear regions in detail.
-To the best of our knowledge, the first bounds on the number of regions in terms of the network architecture (e.g., number of neurons, depth) were developed by \citet{pascanu2013number} and \citet{montufar2014number}.
-Subsequently, better bounds were established \citep{raghu2017expressive,arora2018understanding,serra2018bounding,zanotti2025bounds}. \citet{arora2018understanding} prove that every CPWL function can be represented by a ReLU network. \citet{serra2018bounding} and \citet{cai2023getting} present mixed-integer programming based routines to count the number of regions and \citet{masden2022algorithmic} presents an algorithm to enumerate the full combinatorial structure of activation regions.
+To the best of our knowledge, the first bounds on the number of regions in terms of the network architecture (e.g., number of neurons, network depth) were developed by \citet{pascanu2013number} and \citet{montufar2014number}.
+Subsequently, better bounds were established \citep{raghu2017expressive,arora2018understanding,serra2018bounding,zanotti2025bounds}. \citet{arora2018understanding} prove that every CPWL function can be represented by a ReLU network.

+Several works have developed algorithms for enumerating linear regions. \citet{serra2018bounding} and \citet{cai2023getting} present mixed-integer programming based routines to count the number of regions and \citet{masden2022algorithmic} presents an algorithm to enumerate the full combinatorial structure of activation regions.
 As discussed above, \citet{wang2022estimation} provides some initial results on the computational complexity of counting regions, which we strengthen significantly in this paper.
-Our reductions are related to other decision problems on trained neural networks, e.g., verification \citep{katz2017reluplex} or deciding injectivity or surjectivity \citep{froese2024complexity}.
-The question of how to construct ReLU networks for functions with a certain number of regions was studied by \citet{he2018relu,hertrich2023towards,chen2022improved,brandenburg2025decomposition,zanotti2025linear}.
+Our reductions are related to other decision problems on trained neural networks, e.g., verification \citep{katz2017reluplex}, deciding injectivity or surjectivity \citep{froese2025parameterized,froese2024complexity} or deciding whether the Lipschitz constant of a ReLU network exceeds a certain threshold \citep{virmaux2018lipschitz,jordan2020exactly}.

+Another line of research has studied the question of how to construct ReLU networks for functions with a certain number of regions \citep{he2018relu,chen2022improved,hertrich2023towards,brandenburg2025decomposition,zanotti2025linear}.
 The number of regions of maxout networks was studied by \citet{montufar2022sharp}.
 Note that all our hardness results hold for maxout networks, too, as maxout is a generalization of ReLU. \citet{goujon2024number} present bounds for general piecewise linear activation functions.
 The average number of linear regions was studied, among others, by \citet{hanin2019deep, tseran2021expected}.
 Our work is inspired by the aim to better understand complexity-theoretic aspects of neural networks; another well-studied question in that regime is the complexity of training \citep{goel2021tight,froese2022computational,froese2023training,bertschinger2023training}.